|

 70. external

-happening or arising or located outside or beyond some limits or especially surface
+happening or arising outside some limits or surface

 71. eye